 About Us

-The Whitsundays Marine Conservation Inc. is a group of committed individuals who are concerned about the health and future of the marine environment in our region.
+The Whitsundays Marine Conservation Inc. (WMC) is a not-for-profit environmental charity led by a group of committed individuals who are concerned about the health and future of the marine environment in our region.

-The program started in 2023 with Whales of the Whitsundays (WoW), after discussions at the Whitsunday Local Marine Advisory Committee about the simultaneous increase in whale and boat numbers and threats from climate change.
+We formed unofficially in 2023 when our flagship program, the Whales of the Whitsundays (WoW) was born, after discussions at the Whitsunday Local Marine Advisory Committee about the simultaneous increase in whale and boat numbers and threats from climate change.

 -